Introduction

-Unfortunately, it doesn’t happen like that, there’s quite a lot more to SEO than keywords but it is certainly a good place to start!
+Unfortunately, it doesn’t happen like that.
+There’s quite a lot more to SEO than keywords, but it is certainly a good place to start!

-The biggest problem people have with keywords is actually choosing the right keywords.
-Most people choose far too broad keywords and spend countless hours optimising their site for these keywords – keywords they will most likely never get found for, so all in all a great big waste of time.
-Company names like Avon or Forever Living or industry sectors such as web design or coach are dominated in the search engines by the big companies and major players, who have specialist teams working on their SEO for them.
+Company names, like Avon, or Forever Living, or industry sectors, such as web design, or coach, are dominated in the search engines by the big companies and major players.
+They have specialist teams working on their SEO for them.
 It is very unlikely that a small company would pop up in those rankings, unlikely but not impossible mind – it would just need a HUGE amount of work.

 So, what are keywords?